dotswg/dots-requirements/draft-ietf-dots-requirements.md

 Security Considerations         {#security-considerations}
 =======================

-DOTS is at risk from three primary attacks: DOTS agent impersonation, traffic injection, and signaling blocking.
+DOTS is at risk from three primary attacks:

+* DOTS agent impersonation

+* Traffic injection

+* Signaling blocking

 The DOTS protocol MUST be designed for minimal data transfer to address the blocking risk.
 Impersonation and traffic injection mitigation can be managed through current secure communications best practices.
+See
-See {{security-requirements}} above for a detailed discussion.
+{{security-requirements}} above for a detailed discussion.

 Contributors